iartarisi/landtech-project/README.md

 There is more validation to be done in the POST endpoint.

 The API could be documented using the OpenAPI specification.
 Ideally, a web framework which would generate the API docs from the code would be used so that the docs don't go out of sync with the code.

+I think colours are a UI concern, so the API does not try to choose a representation for each percentile.
+Furthermore, the percentiles are hardcoded in the backend, but should probably be taken as parameters to the existing endpoint.

 ## Testing